 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
-Our Early Years Foundation Stage accommodates children from the age of 3 to 5 years.
+Our Early Years Foundation Stage accommodates children from the age of 3 to the end of the child's Reception year.
 The first few years of a child's education is a vital learning experience.
-Here children can test their knowledge in a new location and begin to trial and adapt their learning in new situations and experiences.
-This period allows the child to prepare themselves to later learning.
+Here children can test their knowledge and begin to trial and adapt their learning in new situations and experiences.
+This period allows the child to prepare themselves for later learning.